mooneykevin/myvimconfig/README.md

 I work in Linux terminals via ChromeOS/crouton and Vim pretty often, so having my .vimrc in version control saves me the occasional headache.

 ### Installing Custom Colors
-  1. Navigate to ~/.vim
+  When you attempt to switch to a custom color theme, Vim looks for it in the folder `~/.vim/colors`.

-  2. Locate or create colors/
+  So first, locate or create the directory `~/.vim/colors/`.

-  3. Put the color file in colors/
+  Next, put any color files you have into that directory.

+### Changing Colors
+  Once Vim is aware of a color scheme, there are two different ways to use it.

+  You can add the line `colorscheme _scheme_` to your .vimrc file.
+  Replace `_scheme_` with the name of the color scheme you want, and Vim will use it every time you start a new session.

-  4. Add the line `colorscheme newcolor` to your .vimrc or type `:colorscheme newcolor` during a Vim session.
+  You can also type `:colorscheme _scheme_` during a Vim session.
+  This will switch the currently displayed color scheme to whatever scheme you specify as the argument.